 I have been interested in festivals ever since I attended my first, as a sixteen-year-old: Reading Festival in, yes, 1977.
 As I remember, Thin Lizzy played, and there was a moment when bassist and singer Phil Lynott, whose Fender bass had a mirrored scratchplate, was moving the bass so that the spotlight reflected off the scratchplate onto people in the crowd.
 And yes it did shine on me.
 And SAHB played, and stole the show (‘Framed’ was Alex as Jesus on the cross)—was it their last ever gig?
 I guess I was hooked.
 Other festivals followed over many years—Reading a couple of more times, Deeply Vale and Stonehenge Free Festivals, the tail end of the East Anglian fairs, WOMAD Festivals, Outside-In Jazz Festival, Glastonbury, and many just as interesting smaller or local events.
 I will say that going to a new WOMAD festival, en famille, in 2008, did try my patience and enthusiasm (‘wo-MUD’), though being what I claim as first ever Professor in Residence at a pop festival, at Kendal Calling in 2011, and having a pass at the Maijazz Festival in Stavanger as part of the Rhythm Changes project also in 2011, really revived things.

-The Pop Festival (McKay, ed.)
+The Pop Festival: History, Music, Media, Culture (McKay, ed.)

-This is a collection of essays I have been working for a couple of years, and which has now been offered a contract for with Bloomsbury, for publication in 2015.
+This is a collection of essays I have been working for a couple of years, and which has been contracted with Bloomsbury, for publication in 2015.
 The proposed chapters cover festivals over the past half century or so, from UK, US, Europe and Australia, and key cultural and theoretical developments such as around theory, festival media, the digital festival, festival dress and audience performance.
 To my knowledge there is no key book that deals with this field, even though festivals today are a core part of the popular music and media industries—over 800 festivals each summer in Britain alone… (Though in 2011 we started to see press pieces asking if the festival bubble has burst.)
 From the introduction to the proposal:

 ‘Popular music festivals are one of the strikingly successful and enduring features of seasonal popular cultural consumption for young people and older generations of enthusiasts.
 In 2008 in Britain alone there were over 500 festival events, from Glastonbury Festival to local, small scale or ‘boutique’ events.
 The festival has cemented its place in the pop and rock, and in the seasonal cultural economy.
 The purpose of this book is to present the first collection of academic studies on festival culture as a whole, from its origins to a wide range of contemporary manifestations.
 It is an inter-disciplinary collection, drawing on Popular Music, Cultural Studies, Media Studies, Performance, Film, History, Sociology, American Studies, Psychology.
 The originality and timeliness of the book is severalfold: